 While it’s particularly hard to damage this versatile plant, some conditions cause its beautiful green and yellow strappy leaves to curl, droop, or fall over.

-Why Do Snake Plant Leaves Fall Or Lean Over?
+Why Are Snake Plant Leaves Falling Over?

 A striking feature of snake plants is its pointy, erect leaves which grow from 8” inches to 5’ feet tall.